Peer support programs

 • Connecting to resources that have worked for others in their recovery.

-• An opportunity to connect with and learn from the experience of those who also have loved ones living with mental health challenges.
+• An opportunity to connect with and learn from the experiences of those who also have loved ones living with mental health challenges.

-Peer Support Canada is one source for information on a range of peer support training providers and details on their peer supporter certification process.
+Peer Support Canada is one source for information among a range of peer support training providers.
+You can also find details on their peer supporter certification process.